Tyrrrz/DiscordChatExporter/Readme.md

 [![Release](https://img.shields.io/github/release/Tyrrrz/DiscordChatExporter.svg)](https://github.com/Tyrrrz/DiscordChatExporter/releases)
 [![Downloads](https://img.shields.io/github/downloads/Tyrrrz/DiscordChatExporter/total.svg)](https://github.com/Tyrrrz/DiscordChatExporter/releases)

 DiscordChatExporter can be used to export message history from a [Discord](https://discordapp.com) channel to a file.
-It works for both direct message chats and guild chats, supports markdown, message grouping, and attachments.
-The tool also lets you select from/to dates to limit the exported messages.
-There are options to configure the output, such as date format, color theme, message grouping limit, etc.
+It works for both direct message chats and guild chats, supports markdown, message grouping, embeds, attachments, mentions, reactions and other features.
+It works with both user and bot tokens, supports multiple output formats and allows you to trim messages by dates.

 ## Screenshots